Christopher Dilo: St Mirren

 Dilo signed a one-year contract with Scottish Premiership club St Mirren in July 2013.
 Upon joining St Mirren, he soon became homesick, which was later settled down by Ludovic Roy.
 He became the club's number one goalkeeper in September 2013 after David Cornell was dropped.
 He kept his first clean sheet against Hearts at Tynecastle, a game which St Mirren won 2–0.
-He fell out of the first team, after making a handful of appearances, when the club signed the experienced Slovakian goalkeeper Marián Kello.
+He fell out of the first team, after making a handful of appearances, when the club signed the experienced Slovak goalkeeper Marián Kello.
 After an injury to Kello, Dillo was given another opportunity and he retained his place for the last eight matches of the season keeping three clean sheets.
 Dilo was released by St Mirren in June 2014, after he failed to respond to the club's offer of a new contract.

 Rennes

 After leaving Scotland, Dilo was without a club for a number of months.
 On 27 September 2014, it was confirmed that has had signed a one-year contract with Stade Rennais.